-The most recent classification of stock status for Jack Mackerel East and West and Australian Sardine East suggested that the biological stocks are sustainable (Flood et al. 2014).
-Blue Mackerel and Jack Mackerel in both sub-areas and Redbait and Australian Sardine East were classified as 'not over-fished' and 'not subject to over fishing' (Patterson et al. 2015).
-Redbait West was classified as 'uncertain' (Patterson et al. 2015).
-The evidence presented in this report suggests that the current catch levels of Blue Mackerel, Jack Mackerel and Redbait in the East and West sub-areas and Australian Sardine in the East sub-area are sustainable.
+The most recent classification of stock status for Jack Mackerel East and West, Blue Mackerel East and West, and Australian Sardine East suggested that the biological stocks are sustainable (Stewardson et al. 2016).
+Jack Mackerel, Blue Mackerel and Redbait in both sub-areas, and Australian Sardine East were classified as 'not over-fished' and 'not subject to over fishing' (Patterson et al. 2016).
+The evidence presented in this report suggests that the recent catch levels of Blue Mackerel, Jack Mackerel and Redbait in the East and West sub-areas and Australian Sardine in the East sub-area are sustainable.

 Knowledge of the status of SPF species in the East sub-area was enhanced in 2014 with DEPM surveys being completed on Blue Mackerel, Jack Mackerel and Australian Sardine.
-However, DEPM surveys have not been completed on Jack Mackerel and Redbait in the West sub-area.
-Surveys of Blue Mackerel West and Redbait East were also completed about a decade ago and need to be updated.
+A DEPM survey for Jack Mackerel West occurred during December 2016/January 2017 and estimates of spawning biomass will be available in late 2017.
+A DEPM survey has not been completed for Redbait in the West sub-area.